 - Graduate Certificate in Computer Security and Information Assurance (CSIA): This short, 4-course program is targeted at practicing computer scientists and other IT personnel who want to improve their security skills.
 You also have the option to transfer your certificate credits to the MS.

-In the distance learning arena, GWU has developed strengths in management & leadership programs:
+Alternatively, you might consider distance learning, where GWU has developed strengths in management & leadership programs:

 - Online Master of Engineering in Cybersecurity Policy & Compliance: The MEng CPC is aimed at seasoned professionals who aspire to manage their organization’s cyber practices (i.e. information security managers).
 It blends courses like cryptography, security systems, algorithms, and software paradigms, with credits in policy, project management, compliance, and risk management.